Language of Instruction

 The First Tuesday of every month is the CO's Parade.
 The Commanding Officer's Parade is a full dress review and may include music by the squadron Band, a Flag Party and a march past a Reviewing Party.
-This takes place at the beginning of the night (starting around 6:45pm).
-Parents are encouraged to stay for the inspection and presentations.
+This takes place at the beginning of the night (starting around 6:45 pm).
+Parents and family members are encouraged to stay for the inspection and presentations.
 Promotions, appointments, achievement awards, commendations, and important announcements may follow the parade.
 A guest Reviewing Officer may be present.

 Cadets must notify a squadron officer of their absence by calling the squadron phone 519-852-2359 prior to 1830h or contact the Duty NCM.
 Cadets are responsible for any material missed when absent from a Training Night.
 Being absent with an excuse will not harm your attendance record, but unexcused absences will.
 Any absences excused or not, will have an effect on your training as you will miss classes, so you should make every effort to make it to parade.

 When not in Uniform or part of the uniform is missing or needs replaced